You don’t need to go far to learn something new.

 Wise looked to Cincinnati Jews to support his project of building national institutions that would

 model the possibilities of American Jewish life.
-Together, they would define a religious identity
+Together, they would define an American identity

 that would not conflict with their religious identity.
 Their Americanness would fit seamlessly